 "The trend I see as the fastest growing going into 2008 is the alternative-source ingredients: local produce, organics, sustainable seafood, grass-fed and free-range items," says John Kinsella, president of the American Culinary Federation, in a National Restaurant Association report.
 The dining public is also demanding more organic food of known origin.

 Culinary school graduates with specialized wine and beverage knowledge are uniquely positioned to help restaurants satisfy customers' growing desires to develop discerning palates.
 Trends include small samplings or tastes of alcoholic beverages (wine, beer, and tequila are the most popular), wine and beer sommeliers, and menu pairings of wine and beer with food items.

 - For the Kids: Fewer Chicken Fingers, More Sushi?

-Kids' cookbooks and cooking classes, as well as exciting chef competitions on TV, have created a generation of adventuresome young eaters.
-Modern children order what they want from the regular menu and the more conventional food items on the 'kids' menu' are going the way of the three-martini lunch.
+Kids' cookbooks and cooking classes, as well as kid-chef competitions on TV, have created a generation of adventuresome young eaters.
+These children are more likely to order what they want from the regular menu, and the more conventional food items on the 'kids' menu' are going the way of the three-martini lunch.